nobre84/setups/samples-ios/distribute-beta-build.md

 end
 ```

-Run `fastlane beta` to execute the lane.
+Run `fastlane ios beta` to execute the lane.

 To get the full list of options for each action, run `fastlane action action_name`, eg. `fastlane action crashlytics` or `fastlane action gym`.